MatthewDLudwig/NimiqWrapper/README.md

           - The default value is `false` and `window.nimiq` will be `undefined`.
             - `window.Nimiq` is different from `window.nimiq`
           - Boolean
-        - `autoConnect`
+        - `dontConnect`
           - This property is used to indicate whether or not the node should automatically connect to the network after initialization.
-            - Set this to `false` if you wish to manually connect to the network.
+            - Set this to `true` if you wish to manually connect to the network.
-          - The default value is `true`.
+          - The default value is `false`.
           - Boolean
         - `justClasses`
           - If true, a node won't be initialized and the initialization will stop after downloading the remaining `Nimiq.___` classes.